 10 Best Running Shorts Reviewed & Tested

 As runners, we probably spend more time thinking about what shoes to wear than what shorts to wear.
-Shoes support the most important part of running – feet!
 But shorts can make or break a run even when we don’t realize it.
 Cargo shorts with heavy pockets could weight us down and ruin a personal best time.
-Baggy nylon gym shorts collect every drop of sweat and makes us feel gross at the end of the run.
+Baggy nylon gym shorts collect every drop of sweat and make us feel gross at the end of the run.

 Shoes might be the main focus for runners, but shorts can have a major impact on efficiency and enjoyment.
 The perfect pair of running shorts should feel like a second skin so you don’t have to worry about heat, moisture, or chaffing as you push yourself harder and faster.

-Hoping that our top 10 will keep you well ventilated while you run and keep the sweat away so you don’t have to worry about those concerns.
+We hope that our top 10 will keep you well ventilated while you run, and keep the sweat away so you don’t have to worry about those concerns.

 - MJ Soffe